 3.)
 SEO = Google

 The next time someone tells you that they know SEO, give them a simple test.
-Ask them how to rank for Amazon, or Pinterest.
+Ask them how to rank for Amazon or Pinterest.
 Heck, ask them how to rank for Bing.
 If they squirm, it probably means they don’t actually understand the underlying principles of SEO.
 Google may be the biggest search engine, but it’s not the only one in town.
-Facebook and Twitter have internal search engines, as do most other social media sites that hold a virtual captive audience.
+Facebook and Twitter have internal search engines, as do most other social media sites that hold a virtually captive audience.
 Every single major e-commerce site or portal also has search engines.